 light for a long period of time, as the heat may.
 For candling I used to say the brighter the light, the better, but now I’d say the better the seal between the egg and the light the easier it is to candle eggs.
 Using a bright torch means you don’t have to handle the eggs.

 An egg that is close to hatching will have an uneven air pocket and you might see a dark object sticking in it (a beak).
 Also you can hold the egg to your ear, you can hear the peachicks cheeping and / or a pecking noise.
 It is real faint.
 Once you get a pecked (the shells open) egg it can take 24 hrs or more before they hatch.

 Don’t help the peachicks hatch unless it appears it’s going nowhere fast.
 They take awhile to hatch.

 If blood appears where you break pieces of the shell off, stop and wait several hours.
 The reason this happened is the chick is not ready to hatch because it is still letting blood flow through it’s umbilical core that goes to the yolk sack for food and the membrane so keep it safe.
 If the chick gets stuck after it has started to break a circle around the egg, it can usually be helped without a problem.
 But if they are progressing on their own, do not help them.
 Keep in mind that occasionally ducklings hatch during darkness.
-Please remember peachicks have clores on their feet so they need a surface they can grip on to walk around on once they have dried off..
+Please remember peachicks have claws on their feet so they need a surface they can grip on to walk around on once they have dried off..
 DONT use newspaper its very slippy for a chick to walk on and once they slip and do the splits its hard for them to stand again.
 (That’s a whole other subject that I’ll devote another page when I take pictures this coming breeding season.)
 We use anti slip mats in the hatchers then corrugated card when they are moved to the rearing pens for the first week.
 Or old carpet is good.
 Ours start on the concrete room because we’ve underfloor heating.
 Then at seven days we put pine wood shavings down.